hazelcast/hazelcast-jet-reference-manual/src/WordCount.md

 # Quickstart: Word Count

-In this example, we will go through building a word count application using Jet.
+In this example, we will go through building a word count application using Hazelcast Jet.

-## Starting a Jet cluster
+## Starting a Jet Cluster

 To start a new Jet cluster, we need to start Jet instances.
 Typically these would be started on separate machines, but for the purposes of this tutorial we will be using the same JVM for both of the instances.
+You can start the instances as shown below:

 ```java
 public class WordCount {